5 Syntax of ‘.rmd’ files

 The table content is specified using the row names

-• <TT> for the table title,
+for the table title,<TH>

-• <TR> for table rows (required) and
+for table rows (required) and<TF>

-• <TF> for the table footer (optional).
+for the table footer (optional).

-In the example above the lines without these tags do not serve any purpose for parsing the table files.
-If the IQReport R API (see Section 7) or IQRtools is used, data frames and matrices can be exported to the explained format using the function IQRoutputTable().
+If the IQReport R API (see Section 7) or IQRtools is used, data frames and matrices can be exported to the explained format using the function IQRoutputTable()

 The table can then be included using the command: